influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 Use either localhost (`"localhost"`) or real local computer name to gather counters also from localhost among other computers.
 Skip, if gather only from localhost.

-If a performance object is present only on specific hosts set `Source` param on the object level configuration to override global Sources.
+If a performance counter is present only on specific hosts set `Sources` param on the object level configuration to override global Sources.

 Example:  `Sources = ["localhost", "SQL-SERVER-01", "SQL-SERVER-02", "SQL-SERVER-03"]`